 Though people have been using cannabis as a way to “destress” for centuries, it is important to note that most medical professionals warn against THC use for anxiety.
 Though cannabis has a generally calming effect (thanks in large part to CBD), THC can actually worsen anxiety and lead to feelings of paranoia.

 According to Justin Kats from Kats Botanicals, One important feature of CB reception is something called Anandamide.
 Anandamide is what scientists call “the bliss molecule”.
 It is considered an endocannabinoid (what the body produces) once it binds to the compounds of the hemp plant.
 One can understand without much explanation what the “bliss” or “joy” molecule does when it interacts with CBD.
-Essentially, it increases neurogenesis and exhibits both antidepressant and anti-anxiety properties when activated.
+Essentially, it increases

 This is why CBD is a great alternative for those who want the calm feeling of cannabis, without the negative side effects.
 In one study, nearly 80% of respondents reported decreased levels of anxiety throughout the trial period.
 CBD has been known to alleviate symptoms associated with PTSD, OCD, and other anxiety disorders.